 Primary production

-There were significant positive correlations between Chl.a concentrations and photosynthetic rate under each light condition (200, 100, and 20 µmol-photons/m2/sec) the seasonal investigations (Fig. 3).
+There were significant positive correlations between Chl.a concentrations and photosynthetic rate under each light condition (200, 100, and 20 µmol-photons/m2/sec) during the seasonal investigations (Fig. 3).
 The maximum values of the Chl.a concentrations (32 µg/L) and the photosynthetic rate (83 µgC/L/h) were observed in the surface water of Stn H2 in August (Fig. 3(d)).
 Maximum value of the Chl.a specific productivity (µgC/µgChl.a/h) defined as regression coefficient between them was observed in the surface water (200 µmol-photons/m2/sec) in November (2.57 µgC/µgChl.a/h), and tended to increase in the surface during warm seasons.

-easonal and spatial variations of primary production in euphotic layer in the bayFig.
-4. During the study period, the primary production varied between 152 and 1,080 mgC/m2/d at all stations, and tended to increase in the NB (Fig. 4(e)) during warm seasons (Fig. 4(a,d)).
+Seasonal and spatial variations of primary production in the euphotic layer in the bay are indicated in Fig. 4.
+During the study period, the primary production varied between 152 and 1,080 mgC/m2/d at all stations, and tended to increase in the NB (Fig. 4(e)) during warm seasons (Fig. 4(a,d)).